-Radiofrequency ablation uses heat to destroy abnormal tissue.
+Radiofrequency ablation uses energy to heat and destroy an area of tissue.

 Reasons for Procedure

-Factors that may increase the risk of complications include:
+Things that may increase the risk of problems are:

 What to Expect

 Prior to Procedure